Table of Contents

 This action should prompt a selection of target connector.
 Select your target connector and click migrate.

 If the migration succeeds, the status will turn into Success.
-Else, if there is an issue with the configuration, the migration will show an Error status.
+Otherwise, if there is an issue with the configuration, the migration will show an Error status.
 Please click on details to check the logs to see the reason behind the error.
-Eventually, please reach out to our support team at email@example.com to seek help if needed.
+Eventually, please reach out to our support team at firstname.lastname@example.org to seek help if needed.

 Once your boards are fully migrated, it is important to delete the migration account from your tenant and remove the Altosio Azure Active Directory (AAD) application.